North-High-Computer-Science-Club/website/README.md

 Everything indicated by the "$" means that what follows is written in the terminal/command prompt/

-#Installing dependancies:
+#Installing dependancies

     - $npm install

  # Comitting through git
     - $ git add .